canastro/blog/content/blog/2019-01-07---ts-extend-modify/index.md

 }
 ```

-However typescript, already implements some types which you can use to achieve the same result:
+Typescript, already implements some types which you can use to achieve the same result:

 ```js
 type Nullable<T> = {